MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Get-ADUser.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### None or Microsoft.ActiveDirectory.Management.ADUser
-A user object is received by the **Identity** parameter.
+A user object is received by the *Identity* parameter.

 ## OUTPUTS